 11 of 11

-This one makes the list for purely sentimental reasons.
-This 1992 campy B thriller directed by Anson Williams (Potsie from "The Happy Days") stars Christopher Walken and utilizes the campus of my alma mater, Oklahoma State, prominently.
-In all honesty, it's simply not a good movie.
+This 1992 campy B thriller directed by Anson Williams (Potsie from "The Happy Days") stars Christopher Walken and utilizes the Oklahoma State campus prominently.
+It's also simply not a good movie.

 Watch for the burning body being thrown off the balcony of Oklahoma State's Student Union.
 Many of the campus house scenes were filmed on the streets around the University of Tulsa campus.